vojtajina/grunt-bump/README.md

 Type: `Array`
 Default value: `['package.json']`

 An array of files that you want to commit.
-You can use `['-a']` to commit all files.
+You can use `['--all']` to commit all files.

 #### options.createTag
 Type: `Boolean`